The University of Southampton

 Abstract

-This pioneering book offers insights into new configurations of Día de Muertos (Day of the Dead) during the COVID-19 pandemic within wider considerations of how the pandemic has shaped ideas about death and dying differently.
-It explores how commemorative and mourning practices changed during the turbulent years of 2020–21 and asks how the festival contributed to conversations on global issues such as grief, mental health, exhaustion, and gender-based violence in Mexico and through its transnational case studies in the UK and Ireland.
-Based on original textual and visual analysis alongside the authors' close collaboration with Mexican communities in Ireland and the UK, the book engages with a range of Día de Muertos expressions including film, masks, marches, altar-building, dance performance, calavera (skull) poetry production and online community and home-based creative gestures.
-Through this analysis, we investigate how Mexicans and Mexicans abroad engaged with the rich compendium of Día de Muertos symbolic and narrative systems in order to discuss how the pandemic has framed ideas around loss and renewal more widely.
+This pioneering book explores new configurations of Día de Muertos during COVID-19 within considerations of how the pandemic has shaped ideas about death and dying differently.
+It investigates how commemorative and mourning practices changed in Mexico during the turbulent years of 2020–21 and, through its innovative case studies of Mexican communities in Ireland and the UK, asks how the festival contributed in all three regions to global conversations about grief, mental health, and gender-based violence.
+We offer original analysis of Día de Muertos expressions including marches, dance performances, masks, film, and calavera poetry, alongside online and digital community and home-based creative gestures.
+Our analysis reveals how Mexicans and Mexicans abroad have engaged with the rich compendium of Día de Muertos symbolic and narrative systems in order to discuss how COVID-19 has re-framed ideas of loss and renewal more widely.

 This record has no associated files available for download.